borisschapira/boris.schapira.dev/_posts/en/web/2020/2020-05-19-how-to-efficiently-load-third-parties.md

 slug: optimize-third-parties-performance
 serie: 'Third Parties and Resource Hints'
 translations:
-    en: optimiser-parties-tierces
+    fr: optimiser-parties-tierces
 last_modified_at: '2020-05-20T07:26:39.150Z'
 ---

-_Embedding an existing library or service as a third party can increase productivity, but often has a cost on perceived performance.
+Embedding an existing library or service as a third party can increase productivity, but often has a cost on perceived performance.
 Once you embed external code, how can you ensure that this code will not affect the performance and interactivity of your site?
-Here are some ideas for a more efficient third party code._
+Here are some ideas for a more efficient third party code.

 <!-- more -->